Synnemtr/BS-BMDEV/source/tutorial.rst

 Download from PyPI
 ------------------

-The PyPI module is not working yet due to issues related to the weights of the project.
+**The PyPI module is not working yet due to issues related to the weight of the project.**

 In the terminal : ``pip install software_development_project_team1`` or to install it in a specific directory ``pip install software_development_project_team1``